ababjac/project_final/README.md

   •	Sound Selection:

       o	The grid is separated into sounds (rows) and 4-beat bars (columns).
-Sound names are in a list to the left of the grid that corresponds to its row.
+Sound names are in a list to the left of the grid which each correspond to a row.
 Left-click on a square to select a sound and its place in the rhythm.

   •	Timing:

-      o	Left-click on a timing square to choose the note spacing.
+      o	Left-click on a Timing square to choose the note spacing.
 For example, selecting the “1/8” square will turn all
-        selected beats into eighth-notes.
+        selected sounds into eighth-notes.

   •	BPM: